 • Includes a black plastic flap to secure the back of the HDD in the caddy.

-• For fenvi: slots for the OEM bezel (or faceplate)
+• For fenvi and the newer "HDD" models: slots for the OEM bezel (or faceplate)

 • Inexpensive.